BLOG

 I read a blog posting from our strategic execution partner Cascade about the reasons strategic execution fails.
 To summarize, they are:

 More importantly, it is critical to understand why your last strategy failed.
-Strategic consultants should make sure everyone understands this so that the proper strategic execution roadmap can be created and implemented.
-We do that through our Strategic Execution Assessment which will provide your senior leadership with the appropriate insights and recommendations.
+Strategic consultants should make sure everyone understands this so that the proper strategic execution roadmap and change management process can be created and implemented.
+We help clients understand where the gaps in their strategic planning and execution process lie through our Strategic Execution Assessment.
+Once the gaps are understood, we make recommendations on how to close them.

 You may also want to read more articles from Group50 about strategic execution here and also consider our series on Anti-Strategy: the result of optimizing functional activities in the absence of a guiding corporate strategy.